Thomas F. Bayard Jr.: Personal life

+In 1901, Thomas Francis Bayard Jr. was a member of the Sons of the American Revolution, one of three successive generations of the Bayard family to belong to the Society.
+His own membership is recorded in the Delaware Society under National member number 14381, while his father (member number 1501) and his son (member number 94802) also appear in the SAR Patriot & Member Index.

 Career

 After living in New York City for four years and working as assistant corporation counsel, he returned to his Delaware law practice in 1901.
 He served as chairman of the Delaware Democratic Party's state committee from 1906 to 1916, and as solicitor for the city of Wilmington from 1917 until 1919.

 Bayard was elected to the U.S. Senate in a special election on November 7, 1922, to fill the vacancy caused by the resignation of U.S. Senator Josiah O. Wolcott.
 On the same day, he was also elected for the full term to follow, in both instances defeating incumbent Republican U.S. Senator T. Coleman du Pont (a cousin of Bayard's wife), who had been appointed.
 During this term, he served in the Democratic minority in the last session of the 67th Congress, and in the 68th, 69th, and 70th Congresses.

 Bayard lost his bid for a second full term in 1928 to Republican John G. Townsend Jr., the former governor.
 He then lost another bid for a second full term in 1930 to incumbent Republican U.S. Senator Daniel O. Hastings.
 In all, Bayard served one term and part of another, from November 7, 1922, to March 3, 1929, during the administrations of U.S. presidents Warren G. Harding and Calvin Coolidge.
 Subsequently, he resumed his law practice in Wilmington.